 - Assessment related needs:

 - Ability to negotiate assessment deadlines based on sporting related travel commitments

-- The minimum attendance at lectures, tutorials or practical’s waived or rescheduled where student-athlete maybe unavailable due to sporting commitment
+- The minimum attendance at lectures, tutorials or practicals waived or rescheduled where the student-athlete is unavailable due to sporting commitments.

 - Enrolment related needs:

 - tailor academic study load to integrate with sporting commitments, available for first year students as well